code-and-effect/effective_test_bot/README.md

 - `sign_in_manually(user, password)` visits the devise `new_user_session_path` and signs in via the form.
 - `sign_up` visits the devise `new_user_registration_path` and signs up as a new user.
 - `as_user(user) do .. end` yields a block between `sign_in`, and `logout`.
-- `synchronize!` should fix any timing issues waiting for capybara elements.
+- `synchronize!` should fix any timing issues waiting for page elements.
 - `was_redirect?` returns true/false if the last time we changed pages was a 304 redirect.
 - `was_download?` if clicking a link returned a file of any type rather than a page change.

 ## Capybara Super Extras

-Running integration tests with capybara-webkit is truly a black-box integration testing experience.
+Running integration tests with [capybara-webkit](https://github.com/thoughtbot/capybara-webkit) is truly a black-box integration testing experience.
 This provides a lot of benefits, but also some severe limitations.

-Capybara runs in a totally separate process.
+The test web server runs in a totally separate process.
 It knows nothing about your application and it does not have access to any of the rails internal state.
 It only sees html, javascript, css and urls.

-effective_test_bot extends this knowledge by adding a rails controller mixin and some http header hackery.
-In turn making available to capybara the internal rails state, which is just so handy.
-This allows minitest to read back those values and take a peek inside the black box.
+effective_test_bot fills in this knowledge gap by serializing any interesting values within the http header.
+This gives our tests a way to peek inside the black box.

-The following are refreshed on each page change, and are available to check anywhere in your tests:
+The following representations of the rails internal state are made available:

 - `assigns` a Hash representation of the current page's rails `view_assigns`.
 Serializes any `ActiveRecord` objects, as well as any `TrueClass`, `FalseClass`, `NilClass`, `String`, `Symbol`, and `Numeric` objects.
 Does not serialize anything else, but sets a symbol `assigns[key] == :present_but_not_serialized`.
 - `exceptions` an Array with the exception message and a stacktrace.